 Papers on Justification and Evidential Probability

-I have been awarded an AHRC Early Career Leadership Fellows Grant for the 2014/2015 academic year for work on a project entitled 'Justification and Probability'.
+I have been awarded an AHRC Research Leadership Grant for the 2014/2015 academic year for work on a project entitled 'Justification and Probability'.

 I received (jointly with Philip Ebert and Peter Milne) grants from the Scots Philosophical Association, and the British Society for the Philosophy of Science for a workshop on beliefs and degrees of belief held at the University of Stirling in 2010.